kore4lyf/notes/csharp/csharp-freecodecamp.md

                         else
                         {
                             validEntry = true;
                         }
                     }
                 } while (validEntry == false);

-                // get a description of the pet's physical appearance/condition - animalPhysicalDescription can be blank. do
+                // get a description of the pet's physical appearance - animalPhysicalDescription can be blank. do
                 {
                     Console.WriteLine("Enter a physical description of the pet (size, color, gender, weight, housebroken)");